 More information about the initiative can be found on the Proli-FaNS webpage: http://www.prolinnova.net/fns

 Joe Nchor, Proli-FaNS Coordinator, ACDEP, Ghana (firstname.lastname@example.org)

-Chesha Wettasinha, Prolinnova International Support Team, Royal Tropical Institute (KIT), Netherlands (email@example.com)
+Chesha Wettasinha, Prolinnova International Support Team, KIT, Netherlands (email@example.com)